By: Greg Slater, data analyst

-New data from the Breathe London pilot project has allowed us to look at the estimated level of NOx pollution at every London state primary school in 2019.
+New modelled data produced by Cambridge Environmental Research Consultants as part of the the Breathe London pilot project has allowed us to look at the estimated level of NOx pollution at every London state primary school in 2019.

 Our analysis reveals that air pollution does not affect all schoolchildren equally, with children from deprived neighbourhoods exposed to more pollution.
 When examining the deprivation level (a measure that incorporates a broad range of living conditions, including income, health and access to resources), we found that average NOx levels at schools with pupils attending from the most deprived areas were 27% higher than those at schools with pupils attending from the least deprived areas.

 We also found that white students are exposed to less pollution at school.
-Using census data to estimate the proportion of students of BAME background at each school, the results show that schools with the highest percentage of non-white pupils have average NOx levels that are 28% higher than schools with the lowest proportion of BAME students.
+Using the modelled pollution data and census data to estimate the proportion of students of BAME background at each school, the results show that schools with the highest percentage of non-white pupils have average NOx levels that are 28% higher than schools with the lowest proportion of BAME students.

 Pollution from road transport